Snacking doesn't have to be bad

 If you really wish to cut snacks out of your diet entirely, consider tackling the root causes of your snacking habits.
 Deal with your stress in other ways, like stretching it out on a yoga mat or going for a run.
 Refocus your distracted mind with an interesting book or tease your brain with some crossword puzzles.
 Chew sugar-free gum or crunch on carrot sticks when your jaws are feeling particularly restless.
 There are many ways to distract your mind and body from indulging in excessive snacking habits.

-On the flip side, snacks can fulfill a genuinely functional role in our health.
+On the flip side, snacks can fulfil a genuinely functional role in our health.
 The occasional snack can provide a boost of energy when you’re in dire need of one or even help in your weight-control plans.

 When snacking can be a good thingPhoto: Active Health